-Internal storage is completely different.
-Instead of the MicroSD card being used as a place to externally store files, the card is treated as an extension of the phone’s internal storage.
-In other words, apps, save data, and even things like background processes will be saved to the card — meaning that there will be trouble if you take the card out.
-When you use a MicroSD card as internal storage, the phone formats the card in a way that only it can understand — in other words, you can’t simply take the card out and put a new one in, because your phone won’t work quite right if you do.
+So what’s the advantage of using it as internal storage, if you have the option?
+Well, it means your phone has more storage to play with, and it can use it to save apps, data, and even things like background processes.
+But on the flip side, this means there will be trouble if you take the card out.
+When you use a microSD card as internal storage, the phone formats the card in a way that only it can understand — in other words, you can’t simply take the card out and put a new one in, because your phone won’t work quite right if you do.

-So which one should you choose?
+So which one should you choose, if you have the option?
 Well, if you’re fine with moving your files around yourself and want the option of taking the card out down the line, you should go for portable storage.
 If, however, you want extra storage on your phone but don’t want to have to deal with file management, then internal storage will give your device a bit of a storage bump that the phone will manage itself.

-- If you have an older Android device that doesn’t have a file manager, you can still use third-party apps to juggle your files.
-A great app for doing this is ES File Explorer, which you can download from the Google Play Store.
+Step 3: If you have an older Android device that doesn’t have a file manager, you can still use third-party apps to juggle your files.
+A great app for doing this is Files by Google, which you can download from the Google Play Store.